HenSch90/SiD/Modul_A (Grundprogramm).md

 in:

-q: Befinden Sie sich aktuell in einem Urlaubssemester?
+q1: Befinden Sie sich aktuell in einem Urlaubssemester?
+q2: Befinden Sie sich aktuell in einem Urlaubstrimester?

 is: